Fatigue: Everything You Need To Know

 • If you are found to have hypothyroidism, a pill to replace the missing thyroid hormone is usually very effective and you will find that you have more energy.

-• If the cause is a side effect of the medication, it may be possible to switch to something that works better for you.
+• If the cause is a side effect of the medication, switch to something that works better for you.

 • If you are found to have failure of fatigue syndrome, you may be referred to a chronic fatigue specialist for help through psychological therapy, gradual exercise therapy, or medications.